chanan-hash/Computer-Architecture/README.md

 ## Projects

 The repository includes the following projects:
-1-6 are for and building computer hardware:
+1-6 are for and building computer hardware from nand2tetris course:
+1. **Project 1:** Building Logic gates CHIPS - An implementation in hdl language for the logic gates that will helps us in after it when building the coputer

+2. **Project 2:** ALU - building the coputing and calculating CHIPS, such as ALU, H.A.
+F.A. and Incrementer.

+3. **Project 3:** RAM - An Implementation for RAM parts in hdl language.

+4. **Project 4:** Hack Hack assembly language - in this project we are writing in Hack assembly laguage for the Hack copumter.

-1. **Project 1:** Hack CPU Implementation - An implementation of the Hack central processing unit (CPU) using Hack assembly language.
+5. **Project 5:** Hack CPU Implementation - An implementation of the Hack central processing unit (CPU) using Hack assembly language.
 This project focuses on building a functional CPU that can execute Hack machine language instructions.

-2. **Project 2:** Hack Assembler - An assembler for the Hack assembly language.
+6. **Project 6:** Hack Assembler - An assembler for the Hack assembly language.
 This project translates Hack assembly code into binary machine code that can be executed on the Hack CPU.

-3. **Project 3:** Hack Virtual Machine Translator - A translator for the Hack Virtual Machine (VM) language.
-This project converts VM code, which is a higher-level language, into Hack assembly code that can be executed on the Hack CPU.

-4. **Project 4:** MIPS Assembler - An assembler for the MIPS assembly language.
+7. **Project 4:** MIPS Assembler - An assembler for the MIPS assembly language.
 This project translates MIPS assembly code into binary machine code that can be executed on a MIPS-based computer architecture.

-5. **Project 5:** MIPS Simulator - A simulator for the MIPS computer architecture.
+                  MIPS Simulator - A simulator for the MIPS computer architecture.
 This project allows you to simulate the execution of MIPS assembly code and observe the behavior of the MIPS CPU and memory.

 ## Getting Started